 It is so easy to procrastinate writing another dental blog post.
 A week goes by.
 A month goes by.
 Who cares.
 It doesn’t really matter, right?
 It does matter!
 Frequently publishing dental blog posts has a number of benefits.

 1) Google is always looking for hints as to if a website/business is still active or not.
 The last thing Google wants to do is offer a website result for a business the went out of business three years ago.
 There’s a simple way to tell Google you are alive and well.

-2) Frequent blogging makes give you an opportunity to create content with dental keywords that otherwise might not naturally fit on your dentist website.
+2) Frequent blogging gives you an opportunity to create content with dental keywords that otherwise might not naturally fit on your dental website.
 For example, “dental implant dentist” might be a weird phase to include on your dental implant page but is something you might be able to fairly naturally squeeze into a blog post.